Some people suggest that there is no way to recover data from Samsung factory reset.

 With Recoverit Data Recovery software, you have two alternatives to restore Samsung after a factory reset.

-First, you can connect your Android with storage card directly to your computer and recover the external storage.
+First, you can connect your Android with a storage card directly to your computer and recover the external storage.

 Or you can remove the SD card from your Android, connect it directly to your PC, and execute data recovery.